feldroop/crates-io-saca-benchmark/README.md

 - [`bio`]: A large package of algorithms and data structures for bioinformatics applications.
 - [`psacak`]: A stand-alone Rust implementation of a SACA with multithreading support via `rayon`.
 - [`sais-drum`]: A Rust implementation heavily inspired by [`libsais`], unfinished and not fully optimized.
 It now also support u32 construction, which is not included yet. (bias alert: I created this library)
 - [`sufr`]: I recently stumbled across this library, and it is not yet included in the benchmark.
+It also has a focus on storing the suffix array in a file and querying it efficiently, not on very fast construction.

 ## Setup